Mi-lo-so/LxfmlModelParser/README.md

 # LxfmlModelParser
-Project for parsing LXFML model files
+Project for parsing LXFML model files.

-A parser project for LXFML model files.

 Reads LXFML into a model with some relevant summaries, and outputs and stores the model in a storage service (dynamoDb).

 # Features